 A Service Level Agreement (SLA) is a formal commitment between a service provider and the end user.
 An SLA defines exactly what the end user will receive.

 In the case of marketing and sales, the SLA agreement focuses on the marketing department delivering a set number of leads for sales to pursue AND a set sales process that follows up with those leads to meet the institution's new account and lending goals.

 Why Would You Want an SLA at Your Credit Union or Bank?

-We also find that some senior managers at community-based financial institutions can be reactive with regard to marketing campaigns.
+We also find that some senior managers at community-based financial institutions can be reactive about marketing campaigns.
 For example, if deposits are down in August, the CFO or VP of Retail Banking may demand that the marketing department change focus immediately.
-This can potentially throw the entire department into a tail spin!
+This can potentially throw the entire department into a tailspin!

 If you have a clear SLA in place, this will help better determine why numbers aren't meeting expectations.
 Then your marketing and sales teams will be able to adapt or change more successfully and focus where they will see the biggest positive impact.

 For financial institutions coordinating between departments can be tricky.
 A realistic SLA must have clear goals and also communicate what is measured, how it's measured, and why a particular metric is the focus.
 This approach will in turn help staff have a starting point for positive collaboration.

-It's also very important that the leaders of this cross-department collaboration meet on a regular basis, and that they share expectations with all the players in the mix.
+It's also very important that the leaders of this cross-department collaboration meet regularly, and that they share expectations with all the players in the mix.

-Your bank or credit union SLA should back out the assumed annual value of a new account, member, or product, and then make some data-driven calculations about how many leads your marketing department will need to drive to sales in order to close a lead.
-Then you can calculate how many total leads you will need in order to impact your revenue or member growth as desired.
+Your bank or credit union SLA should back out the assumed annual value of a new account, member, or product, and then make some data-driven calculations about how many leads your marketing department will need to drive to sales to close a lead.
+Then you can calculate how many total leads you will need to impact your revenue or member growth as desired.